karolinachalupova/DiplomaThesis/README.md

 # DiplomaThesis
 Explaining Equity Returns with Interpretable Machine Learning.
 WIP.

+## Motivation and Research question
+There is a tradeoff between performance and interpretability.
+Gu et al., 2018 (Empirical asset pricing via machine learning) shows that neural networks are superior to other models in their ability to predict equity returns.
+However, neural networks are also the least readily interpretable models.

+Also, Zou et al. (Interpretation of neural networks is fragile) show using adversarial attack that a small change in input can dramatically alter neural network interpretation.
+Linear model would not be suspectible to such adversarial attack by construction, and the authors suggest that neural network's the suspectibility to attack is precisely due to their complexity.
+If we change input in an immaterial fashion and interpretation changes completely, the interpretability of such a model is not good.

+Also, neural networks perform well when used in ensembles.
+A possible way of making ensemble is to train the same model multiple times with different random seed.
+By interpreting same network with different seeds could be seen as another measure to asses stability of the model in terms of interpretation.
+Is the model's interpreation completely different just because there is a different random seed?

+Is there a sweet spot between performance and interpretability?
+Simpler models should be less sensitive to adversarial attacks and random differences in initialization (seed) and complex models should be more sensitive.
+I would like to examine this tradeoff explicitly.

 ## Way ahead
-- train networks similar to Gu et al., 2018: Empirical asset pricing via machine learning. **<- I'm doing this right now, I don't think I have problems.
+- train networks similar to Gu et al., 2018. **<- I'm doing this right now, I don't think I have problems.
 But please see issue #4, this is crucial to decide.**
 - interpret them: feature importance, shapley values, other?
 - see what influences interpretability to be robust vs. fragile
   - measures of fragility:
        - how much the interpretation differ for different random seeds?
-       - is the network suspectible to adversarial attack on interpretability as in Zou (Interpretation of Neural Networks is Fragile)?
-They show that a small change in input can dramatically alter interpretation.
+       - to what degree is the network suspectible to adversarial attack on interpretability as in Zou?
   - studied factors to influence interpretability:
       - depth of neural net (0-5 hidden layers)
       - other?